tykaneshige/Pokebot-Sample/README.md

 -This command shows some stats on the trainer you are currently using.
 -This command also lists other available trainers.

-!poke list
--This command shows the pokemon currently owned by the trainer.

 !poke catch <pokemon>
 -This command attempts to catch a pokemon.
 -If the name matches a pokemon that is currently spawned in, the trainer will catch it.

+!poke release <list_num>
+-This command releases a pokemon owned by the current trainer.
+-<list_num> is the number of the pokemon as seen from the command "!poke list"

+!poke list
+-This command shows the pokemon currently owned by the trainer.

 !poke show
 -This command shows all image urls of spawned-in pokemon.